chungenyu6/c-language-Chinese-/README.md

 I will immediately remove it.

 - All the comments in the code and the problem statement (named `ProblemStatement.md`) was written in Mandarin.
+- My source code does not satisfy every rules in `ProblemStatement.md`

 ## Usage